numo-labs/react-canary-component/README.md

 # react-canary-component

 ## How to Setup a React Webpack Babel Project
-Boilerplate for setting up a repository with minimal dependencies as a  across all projects.
+Boilerplate for setting up a repository with minimal dependencies as a standard across all projects...

 ## Basic
 Initialize your project by running the `$ npm init` command in the terminal.